Tirth Trivedi

 High-volume retail fulfilment environment with tight dispatch windows and fluctuating daily demand.

-During peak flow, fulfilment output was inconsistent.
-While orders were completed, timelines slipped due to unclear sequencing, repeated checks, and late prioritisation.
-Teams compensated by rushing near dispatch cut-offs, increasing pressure at the end of the cycle rather than maintaining controlled throughput throughout the shift.
+Output was inconsistent.
+Orders got completed, but timelines slipped — unclear sequencing, repeated checks, late prioritisation.
+Teams compensated by rushing near dispatch cut-offs, pushing pressure to the end of the cycle rather than holding throughput across the shift.

 Fulfilment relied on reactive decision-making.
 Priority changes arrived late, handoffs were not always clear, and teams compensated by rushing at the end of the cycle rather than flowing work evenly.